silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   }
 ```

-### Step 3: Install gulp in the project
+### Step 3: Install Gulp in the project

-Once our project correctly initialized, we can install gulp into it, which will allow us to have gulp automate the most tedious development tasks.
-In this step, we will install gulp, along with all the other dependencies we will need for our project:
+Once our project correctly initialized, we can install Gulp into it, which will allow us to have Gulp automate the most tedious development tasks.
+In this step, we will install Gulp, along with all the plugins we will need for our project:

 ```txt
   npm install --save-dev gulp gulp-sass gulp-sourcemaps browser-sync gulp-useref gulp-postcss uncss postcss-uncss css-nano gulp-uglify del